 - EMG (Electromyography)

-Even though most of the people affected with sciatic problems fully recover with or without necessary treatment, in some cases it can lead to permanent nerve damage.
-This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied with numbness of the affected area and when there is also a loss of bladder control.
+Most people affected with sciatic problems fully recover with or without necessary sciatica treatment.
+In some cases, it can lead to permanent nerve damage.
+This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied by numbness of the affected area and when there is also a loss of bladder control.

-If the pain does not resolve on its own, or if the pain is severe and getting worse, your doctor will probably prescribe these medications:
+If the pain does not resolve on its own, or if the pain is severe and getting worse, your sciatic pain physician will prescribe these medications: